Skip to content

 Images copyright © Bishopsgate Institute

-You may also like to take a look at my pictures of
+You may like to take a look at these other Tower of London stories

 and these other glass slides of Old London